• Skip to primary navigation

 Two apples are cut in half.
 Two apple halves sit on a table, two are in an outstretched hand with a small collection of apple seeds.

-Wait!
-Save your apple seeds
+Before you begin: Save your apple seeds!

 When you cut your apples in half, you will find your apple’s seeds.